d-k-bo/televido/README.md

 [Deutsche Version](README.de.md)

-# Mediathek
+# Televido

-**Mediathek** lets you livestream, search, play and download media from German-language public television services.
+**Televido** (“Television” in Esperanto) lets you livestream, search, play and download media from German-language public television services.
 It is powered by [MediathekViewWeb](https://mediathekviewweb.de/)'s API and the [Zapp backend](https://github.com/mediathekview/zapp-backend) API which are both part of the [MediathekView](https://mediathekview.de/) project.

 ## Channel logos